-The College offers credit and non-credit courses exploring numerous ethnicities, religions and cultures, as well as a wide variety of foreign languages.
-Outside the classroom, the College celebrates diversity through a series of heritage celebrations and a wide variety of student clubs.
+RCC offers credit and non-credit courses exploring numerous ethnicities, religions and cultures, as well as a wide variety of foreign languages.

-Rockland Community College offers courses in a variety of areas that reflect and support the diversity of our students.
-A sampling of credit courses that have recently been offered includes:
+RCC offers courses in a broad range of subject areas that reflect and support the diversity of our students.
+A sample of credit courses that have recently been offered include:

-Art of Buddhism & Zen, Art & African American Experience, Art of Africa, Asia & Americas
+Art & African American Experience; Art of Africa, Asia & Americas

 Arabic, Chinese, French, German, Hebrew, Italian, Russian, Spanish, American Sign Language

 African American History; History: Minority USA; History of the Holocaust

 African American Literature; Contemporary Urban Writers; Modern Latin American Literature; Literary England, Themes in Irish Literature

 Pluralism & Diversity in America; Food & Culture in America; Diversity in America: Speech & Language; Pluralism & Diversity in Business & Industry; Pluralism & Diversity: Music in America

 Religions of the World; Pluralism & Diversity in American Religions; Contemporary Jewish Issues